This tutorial is an introduction to Stata emphasizing data management and graphics.

 1.2.2 Open a Log File

-To keep a permanent record of your results, however,
+help scrollbufsize to learn more.)
+To keep a permanent record of your results, however, you should

 log using filename, text replace

-to convert it to plain text, postscript, or even PDF if you are a Mac user,
+translate command to convert it to plain text, postscript, or even PDF, type

 help translate to learn more about this option.)